 Christian counselors are the professionals that people turn to for guidance, support, and direction; counselors are lights in a dark and fallen world.
 In many cases God has gifted these counselors with the spiritual gifts of exhortation, discernment, wisdom and mercy.
 The Master of Arts in Counseling is a professional degree that builds upon God’s gifting and calling, allowing the counselor to shepherd individuals and families through difficult times

-We are not currently enrolling new students in this degree program.
+Now accepting students into our new MA in Counseling-Licensure Track and MA in Counseling-Ministry Track.
 For more information, contact Dr. Scott Floyd, Director of the Master of Arts in Counseling Program.

 Interested in the Master of Arts in Counseling program?